-Easy Shanghai Sweet and Sour Pork Ribs.
+Easy Shanghai-Style Sweet and Sour Pork Ribs.
 The familiarity of childhood is often the best inspiration, even if asking about the recipe yields the most confusing answers.
 But don’t worry, I figured it out for you in this easy Shanghai Sweet and Sour Pork Ribs recipe, come and try it out!

 I have a conundrum: every time I ask how to make something my relatives serve up, I’m given a blank look.
 If I’m lucky, I’m brought into the kitchen and am shown the process.
 But when asked for measurements, another blank look that slowly morphs into an affronted look that equates to “measuring?
 Why would we measure?”
 If anyone’s seen the meme that compares different cooking instructions, the Chinese definitely subscribe to “add [blank ingredient] until you feel your ancestors tell you to stop”.